-Every student at OPHC must participate in an assessment.
-This assessment choice is notated on the Annual Assessment Form which is part of the Registration packet.
+Every OPHC student must participate in one of the following assessments.
+This assessment choice is noted on the Annual Assessment Form which is part of the Registration packet.
 Your child's assessment choices will vary depending on their grade level.

-First grade and second grade have two assessment options: CSD timed tests or Portfolio.
+First and second grade have two assessment options: MAP Growth Assessments or Portfolio.
 Once your child is in third grade, another choice is available: the Smarter Balanced Assessment (SBAC).
-There are several advantages to taking the SBAC - your advisor will help you choose the option that is best for your child.
+SBAC is currently Washington State's standard test.
+The MAP Growth Assessment is good practice for the SBAC, and you may choose for your child to take both.

 Here is a quick summary of each assessment option:

 Smarter Balanced (SBAC) – Standardized state testing takes place in May at the public library in Port Angeles (for Clallam County students) or the San Juan Baptist Church (for Jefferson County students).
 There are several advantages to taking the SBAC.
 It is good practice for future high school graduation - a score meeting or exceeding state standards is one of the pathways to graduating.
 Students that start early have a better chance of success at this test.
 Your advisor can discuss these and more benefits with you.

 The following website gives some good insight into the Smarter Balanced test and why it is currently the assessment of choice in the State of Washington:

 Portfolio Assessments - Portfolio assessments involve creating a portfolio of work from each of the subject areas in the WSLP, and submitting this work via Seesaw (an online program we use as a communication tool between student and teacher advisor) on a monthly basis.
 Teacher advisors provide feedback about the portfolios, creating an on-going communication about progress being made.